Albert Sidney Johnston: Fort Henry, Fort Donelson, Nashville

-Concentration at Corinth
+Corinth

-Johnston had various remaining military units scattered throughout his territory and retreating to the south to avoid being cut off.
+Johnston was in a perilous situation after the fall of Ft.
+Donelson and Henry; with barely 17,000 men to face an overwhelming concentration of Union force, he hastily fled south into Mississippi by way of Nashville and then into northern Alabama.
 Johnston himself retreated with the force under his personal command, the Army of Central Kentucky, from the vicinity of Nashville.
 With Beauregard's help, Johnston decided to concentrate forces with those formerly under Polk and now already under Beauregard's command at the strategically located railroad crossroads of Corinth, Mississippi, which he reached by a circuitous route.
-Johnston kept the U.S. forces, now under the overall command of the ponderous Maj.
+Johnston kept the U.S. forces, now under the overall command of Maj.
 Gen. Henry Halleck, confused and hesitant to move, allowing Johnston to reach his objective undetected.
-This delay allowed Jefferson Davis finally to send reinforcements from the garrisons of coastal cities and another highly rated but prickly general, Braxton Bragg, to help organize the western forces.
+He scraped together reinforcements from Louisiana, as well as part of Polk's force at Island No. 10, and 10,000 additional troops under Gen. Bragg brought up from Mobile.
 Bragg at least calmed the nerves of Beauregard and Polk, who had become agitated by their apparent dire situation in the face of numerically superior forces, before Johnston's arrival on March 24, 1862.

 Johnston's army of 17,000 men gave the Confederates a combined force of about 40,000 to 44,669 men at Corinth.
 On March 29, 1862, Johnston officially took command of this combined force, which continued to use the Army of the Mississippi name under which Beauregard had organized it on March 5.

-Johnston planned to defeat the U.S. forces piecemeal before the U.S. soldiers in Kentucky and Tennessee under Grant with 40,000 men at nearby Pittsburg Landing, Tennessee, and the now Maj.
-Gen. Don Carlos Buell, on his way from Nashville with 35,000 men, could unite against him.
-Johnston started his army in motion on April 3, 1862, intent on surprising Grant's force as soon as the next day.
-Still, they moved slowly due to inexperience, bad roads, and inadequate staff planning.
-Due to the delays, as well as several contacts with the enemy, Johnston's second in command, P. G. T. Beauregard, felt the element of surprise had been lost and recommended calling off the attack.
-Johnston proceeded as planned, stating, "I would fight them if they were a million."
+Johnston's only hope was to crush Grant before Buell and others could reinforce him.
+He started his army in motion on April 3, intent on surprising Grant's force as soon as the next day.
+It was not an easy undertaking; his army had been hastily thrown together, two-thirds of the soldiers had never fired a shot in battle, and drill, discipline, and staff work were so poor that the different divisions kept stumbling into each other on the march.
+Beauregard felt that this offensive was a mistake and could not possibly succeed, but Johnston replied "I would fight them if they were a million" as he drove his army on to Pittsburg Landing.
 His army was finally in position within a mile or two of Grant's force, undetected, by the evening of April 5, 1862.

-Battle of Shiloh and death